NudgeMe/Nudge3.0/README.md

-#Project
+# Nudge---iOS
-** Nudge ** is a reminder app that can make tasks and remind other people in the task by sending a "nudge" notification.
+Nudge is a reminder app that can make tasks and remind other people in the task by sending a "nudge" notification.

 ## User Stories
 The following **required** functionality is completed: